 Community Visitor Scheme

-The Community Visitors Scheme (CVS) is an initiative of the Department of Health which aims to address loneliness and isolation amongst aged care recipients by utilising volunteer visitors to meet with recipients on an ongoing basis to provide low-intensity and non-specialised companionship.
+The Community Visitors Scheme (CVS) is an initiative of the Department of Health which aims to address loneliness and isolation amongst Home Care packaged recipients and Residential Aged Care recipients by utilising volunteer visitors to meet with recipients on an ongoing basis to provide low-intensity and non-specialised companionship.

 The CVS is extremely important as the Australian population ages.
 Many older Australian’s are living longer and in many cases become socially and/or physically isolated because of their geographic location or their family circumstance.